aris-space/project-polaris/README.md

 Here your git-specific files are stored that are needed for example to automate workflows.

 **config**
-Contains configuration files to collect essential variables that can be adjusted here.
+Contains configuration files to collect essential shared variables that can be adjusted here.

-**scripts**
+**docs**
+Documents that have nothing to do with code, for example pdf's, pictures,...

+**hardware**
+Code that handles sensors, cameras and motors (excluded are packages that have their own directory e.g. navigation)

+**launch**
+Store launch files like (from ROS as example) here, s.t. they don't have to be searched in subfolders.

+**measurement**
+Code that handles ice-thickness measurements

+**missionplanner**
+Code that handles autonomy, pathfinding,...

+**navigation**
+Code that handles navigation which includes sensors needed for localization (pressure, imu, dvl, gnss)

+**prototypes**
+Old code packages will be stored here.
+This directory is basically an archive for old code.

+**simulation**
+Code that runs simulations like gazebo is stored here.

+**parent-folder/scripts**
 Drop off your random scripts that are not essential for operation but might come in handy some time.

-**src**
-All the main code and ROS2 packages belong here.
-You can add prototype packages but name them with "pt_..." to mark it as prototype and add it to colconignore.

-**tests**
-Here would belong git-standardized test protocols used in CI, for now it should stay empty since no CI is planned.

-**.colconignore**
-Add ROS2-packages into this list that should not be built automatically, for example demo_package.
+Every folder in root should have a script folder.
+If there's none yet feel free to create it yourself.

+**utils**
+Here would belong code that stores classes or functions that make our lives easier.

 **.gitignore**
 Everything that is not needed in the main repo should be put on this list.
 This is done to keep a clean main repo.
-Examples for files that should be put in this list are: Any kind of log files, pycache folders,...
+Examples for files that should be put in this list are: Any kind of log files, pycache folders, ROS2 artifacts, etc.

 ---